 Architects and designers seeking better moisture management and energy efficiency from the exteriors of their projects are turning to rainscreens as a solution for both.
-A rainscreen is an exterior cladding infrastructure that sits away from a building’s outside wall’s weather-resistant barrier, creating an air cavity directly behind the cladding that helps to protect the buildings important weather-resistant barrier.
-This allows any moisture that may pass by the cladding to easily drain away from the building, and the air that flows between the cladding and the wall accelerates evaporation of any residual moisture.
-Rainscreens also provide a solution for improving buildings energy efficiency by facilitating exterior insulation.
+A rainscreen is an exterior cladding infrastructure that sits away from a building’s exterior wall’s water-resistant barrier, creating an air cavity directly behind the cladding which is vented at both the top and bottom of the wall so it may help to protect the buildings important envelope.
+This allows any moisture that may pass by the cladding to easily drain away from the building, and the air that moves between the cladding and the wall accelerates evaporation of any residual moisture due to passive ventilation.
+Rainscreens also provide a solution for improving buildings energy efficiency by facilitating the use, and space for, exterior insulation.

 A rainscreen should be viewed as a building envelope support mechanism, whose primary function is not to provide barrier protection against water penetration (such as a weather-resistant barrier does).
 Rather, a rainscreen is designed to limit the amount of water that could potentially come into contact with the primary building envelope’s moisture barrier, thereby reducing the chance of water finding a way into the wall assembly.
 It does this by defending the wall assembly against the five forces that drive rain into buildings: kinetic energy, gravity, capillary action, surface tension and pressure gradients.

 Providing limitless design flexibility for a building’s exterior, rainscreen cladding options that can be attached include ACM, fiber cement, UHPC, modern composites, adhered stone veneer and stucco, among many others.
-The use of rainscreens can potentially contribute to a project’s earning points toward several different LEED Credits.
+The use of rainscreens can potentially contribute to a project’s earning points toward several different LEED Credits and other sustainability goals.

 Benefits of Using a Rainscreen Wall System